 Software Engineering and Professional Practice (20 credits)

-Teaches the practice of small team software development, equipping you to participate in a modern tech company or a software-dependent research team.
+Teaches the practice of small team software development, equipping you to participate in a modern tech company or a software-dependent research team in accord with your professional and legal obligations.
 You will gain experience developing a software system from scratch using some of the key concepts of Java and objected-orientated programming studied in Year 1.

 The rest of your credits can be spent on optional courses and the number of optional courses you can take will depend on the number of credits you have remaining.
 In your second year, most programmes will have about 20 credits remaining for optional courses.
 These can either be outside subjects or optional Informatics courses.
 Outside courses can be chosen from across the University, provided the timetable fits.
 Popular outside choices include, but are not limited to, physics, mathematics, economics, business, philosophy and languages.